What is operating profit margin?

 The operating profit margin also provides an insight into how well your company performs in comparison to your competitors, in particular, how efficiently your company manages its expenses to maximize profitability.

-Cost of goods sold is the direct costs of producing the goods or services your company sells.
+The cost of goods sold is the direct cost of producing the goods or services your company sells.
 This amount includes the cost of the materials and labor directly used to create the goods or services.
 It excludes indirect expenses, such as distribution costs and sales force costs.

 The items that makeup costs of goods sold include: